Home Office Lighting Guide

 You need to balance the requirements of having sufficient light to work at the computer without glare, but strong enough light to read documents or do paperwork at your desk.
 Spotlights that can be positioned at different angles, downlights with a tilt function or track lights are all good examples of ceiling lights that are ideally suited to a home office.
 Adjustable lights like this can be angled to where they are needed most and you can change their position throughout the day depending on the ambient lighting in the room and the task that you are performing at the time.
 You can also use fittings with a dimmer to control light levels.

-Task lighting is very important for home office lighting.
+Task lighting is very important for when you choose your home office lighting.
 Task lighting is where you have specific lights to help you perform specific tasks.
 In your kitchen it might be to light your cooker when you are cooking, in your bathroom it might be to help you shave at the mirror.
 In your home office it will likely be to help you read and write either from paper documents or on a computer screen.
 Desk lamps with adjustable arms can be used to help when you looking at paperwork and need to concentrate on specific details.
 Clip-on desk lamps are also an option if you want to save space on the surface of your desk.